ynput/ayon-documentation/website/docs/addon_aftereffects_admin.md

 #### Skip Timeline Check for Tasks

 Set regex pattern(s) to look for in a Task name to skip `frameStart`, `frameEnd` check against values from DB.

+### Validate Containers
+Enable/disable check for non latest loaded items in the scene.

 ### AfterEffects Submit to Deadline